 Otherwise, you will find yourself blindly searching the job boards and talking with recruiters about positions that are well beneath your qualifications.
 This will only further your frustration, and won't get you in a better situation anytime fast.

-So, if you are in an active career search, or even contemplating one, it is important that you first understand the Executive Job Market as it stands in 2018.
+So, if you are in an active career search, or even contemplating one, it is important that you first understand the state of the Executive Job Market as it stands in the last half of 2019.

 Learn about today's executive job market in this FREE playbook.